HaxeFlixel/flixel-docs/documentation/02_handbook/21-debugger.md

 title: "Debugger"
 ```

 Flixel comes with a fairly powerful debugging overlay.
-You can open it with one of the two default toggle keys (\` and \, on a QWERTY keyboard layout at least).
+You can open it with one of the two default toggle keys (\` and \ with a QWERTY keybaord layout).
 Note that these are configurable via `FlxG.debugger.toggleKeys`.
 Alternatively, you can do the same in code via the `FlxG.debugger.visible` flag.

 Note that the debugger does not exist when compiling with `FLX_NO_DEBUG`.
 With the default `Project.xml`, this is the case in release mode.